-- 1. An online 'Training Sign-up' form, circulated after the Induction (7-8 October 2020) to return to eastbio@eastscotdtp.ac.uk by the end of October.
-It contains a list of all training options and details (confirmed dates, locations, summaries and whether it is a mandatory or optional event).
-The form is important as it acts as a provisional registration form and allows the EASTBIO team to confirm, for all face-to-face events, attendees final numbers, venue booking, event catering and necessary arrangements for special requirements and needs and, in general, provides us with information required for the smooth delivery of the training. - 2.
-A 'PhD Professional Development Record' (word document), submitted at two points: first, by the 31 September 2021 and, secondly, by the 31 September 2022 by emailing a signed PDF copy to eastbio@eastscotdtp.ac.uk.
-You are, in effect, submitting the same 'PhD Professional Development Record' updated to include any additional training you have completed between the start of your PhD and the Year 2 deadline.
-The Record concerns all EASTBIO-based training, plus any optional self-selected training you attended (provided by EASTBIO, at your local University, with other DTPs or CDTs or by external Bioscience-related organisations).
+- 1. An online 'Training Sign-up' form, circulated after the Induction (11-12 October 2021) to submit by the end of October.
+It contains a list of all training options and details.
+The form is important as it acts as a provisional registration form and allows the EASTBIO team to confirm the details required for the smooth delivery of the training. - 2.
+A 'PhD Professional Development Record' form, submitted at two points: first, by the 31st of September 2022 and, secondly, by the 31 September 2023 by emailing a signed PDF copy to enquiries@eastscotbiodtp.ac.uk.
+You are, in effect, submitting the same 'PhD Professional Development Record', updated to capture any training you have completed between the start of your PhD and the Year 2 deadline.
+The Record concerns all EASTBIO-based training, plus any optional self-selected training you attended (provided by EASTBIO, at your local University, with other DTPs or CDTs or by external bioscience organisations).
 Although you will receive reminders close to the two deadlines, it is your sole responsibility to ensure that your Records are submitted on time.